 District wide Local Plan (2019 -2040) Scope and content Description Once adopted planning application will be determined in accordance with this Local Plan, unless other material considerations indicate otherwise.
 Drawing together relevant the adopted planning policies from Taunton Deane BC and West Somerset Council, the new district wide Local Plan will set out the vision and economic, social and environmental objectives to guide and control new development up to 2040.
 The new district wide Local Plan will plan for the required levels of housing, employment, infrastructure and other forms of development and determine the appropriate distribution of development across the District's settlements.
 The new Local Plan will set out clear policies to ensure the objectives of the plan are achieved, including Development Management Policies and if required, allocating strategic sites in sustainable locations.
-Status Development Plan Document Geographica al Coverage District wide Council Lead Officer Head of Strategy Conformity NPPF and Planning Practice Guidance Timetable & Milestones Legal Compliance document - to commence Local Plan review Q1 quarter, 2019/20 Commence work on evidence base and options Q1 quarter, 2019/20 Publish "Issues" document Q2 quarter, 2019/20 Plan prepara Plan preparation (Reg 18): Publish an "Options" style document Q3 quarter, 2019/20 Publication and consultation on proposed submission DPD (Reg 19) Informed by above issues and options consultation, an updated evidence base and supported by reasoned justification.
+Status Development Plan Document Geographica Geographical Coverage District wide Council Lead Officer Head of Strategy Conformity NPPF and Planning Practice Guidance Guidance Timetable & Milestones Legal Compliance document - to commence Local Plan review Q1 quarter, 2019/20 Commence v Commence work on evidence base and options Q1 quarter, 2019/20 Plan prepara document Plan preparation (Reg 18): Publish an "Issues and Options" style Q3 quarter, 2019/20 Publication and consultation on proposed submission DPD (Reg 19) Informed by above issues and options consultation, an updated evidence base and supported by reasoned justification.
 This document contains updated policies that Somerset West and Taunton propose to include in the new District -wide Local Plan.
-Submission to Secretary of State (Reg 22) Submission of the District-wide Local Plan to the Secretary of State Q3 quarter, 2020/21
+2020/21 Submission to Secretary of State (Reg 22) Submission of the District-wide Local Plan to the Secretary of State Q3 quarter, 2020/21

-Examination Hearings Period (Reg 24) Examining the soundness and legal compliance of the submission document Q1 quarter, 2021/22 Adoption and publication of th Q3 quarter, 2021/22 Arrangements for Production Resources and management arrangements Prepared by the Strategy functional area in conjunction with other Council services, statutory consultees and consultant expertise.
-Members steer provided by a new Member Local Plan Steering Group with key stages agreed at, Executive and Full Council.
-Joint working Joint working with adjacent Local Authorities key on evidence base work (e.g. SHMA, Infrastructure Delivery).
+Examination Hearings Period (Reg 24) Examining the soundness and legal compliance of the submission document Q1 quarter, 2021/22 Adoption and publication of th Q3 quarter, 2021/22 Arrangements for Production Resources and management arrangements , , , Joint working ng Joint working with adjacent Local Authorities key on evidence base work (e.g. SHMA, Infrastructure Delivery).
 Strategic planning issues addressed as part of duty to cooperate.
-Community and stakeholder involvement In accordance with the Town and Country Planning (Locality Planning) (England) Regulation 2012 and the Council's • , Post-Production The implementation of policies of the Local Plan will be monitored as part of the Authorities Monitoring Report (AMR).
+Community and stakeholder involvement In accordance with the Town and Country Planning (Local Planning) (England) Regulation 2012 and the Council's SCI. • ' Post-Production The implementation of policies of the Local Plan will be monitored as part of the Authorities Monitoring Report (AMR).

 Authorities Monitoring Report (AMR)

 Scope and content

 Description Assesses the implementation of the LDS and the extent to which the policies in the Development Plan documents are being achieved.

-Status Statutory but n ot a Development Plan Document.
+Status Statutory but not a Development Plan Document.

-Geographical Co verage District wide
+Geographical Co Geographical Coverage District wide

-Council Lead Off ficer Head of Strategy
+Council Lead Officer Head of Strategy

 Conformity Must conform with Section 35 of the Planning and Compulsory Purchase Act 2004 as amended by Section 113 of the Localism Act 2011.

 Timetable & Milestones

 Annual December publication (ie Q3 quarter)

 Arrangements for Production

-Resources and management arrangements Prepared by the Strategy functional area in conjunction with other Council services, statutory consultees and consultant expertise.
-Members steer provided by a new Member Local Plan Steering Group with sign-off at Executive.
+Resources and management Council services, statutory consultees and consultant expertise Members steer provided by a new Member Local Plan Steering Group with sign-off at Executive.

-Joint working None.
+Joint working oint working None.

-Community and stakeholder involvement None.
+Community and None. stakeholder involvement

 Post-Production

 Ongoing monitoring of planning applications in annual topic reports (eg Housing, Employment) which feed into the AMR.